profile-img

 Every year, the IIT JAM exam is conducted by one of the participating institutes.
-This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi.
+This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi on 2nd February 2025 at 100+ cities across 8 zones JAM exam centres across the nation.

-IIT JAM Syllabus 2025 Covers seven subjects such as Economics, Biotechnology, Physics, Geology, Mathematics Statistics, Mathematical, and Chemistry.
+IIT JAM Syllabus 2025 comprises seven subjects such as Economics, Biotechnology, Physics, Geology, Mathematics Statistics, Mathematical, and Chemistry.

 Candidates must start preparing for IIT JAM well in advance.
 They should thoroughly cover the entire JAM syllabus and practice solving previous year’s question papers.
 They should also take mock tests to assess their preparation level and identify their areas of weakness.